taatuut/ebmsolace/README.md

 Do not use `--profile`, with this I could not find option to get colima running with an IP4 address (on a Apple M2 Max).

-TODO: further testing with network driver?
-Not necessary now.

-`colima start --network-address --network-driver slirp --very-verbose`
+Further testing with network driver not necessary now.
+Could look at `colima start --network-address --network-driver slirp --very-verbose` some time.

 Run container with Solace PubSub+ Event Broker Standard edition.
 Note usage of environment variables assuming these are sourced and running on mac/linux.